COMP6248-Reproducability-Challenge/ReviewOfPGGANs/README.md

 ## Results of Networks
 Results using the CelebA dataset, trained on DCGAN, LSGAN and PGGAN.
+(Higher resolution videos can be found in 'Results' folder)

 **DCGAN and LSGAN**<br />
 Training epochs: 375<br />